How to Give Thoughtful Employee Gifts This Holiday Season

-Tip: if you choose this route, challenge yourself to go the extra mile and hand-make something on your own.
+Tip: if you choose this route, consider going the extra mile and hand-make something on your own.
 If your employee or colleague knows you put time and energy into creating something special for them, they will appreciate it even more.

 While many people do enjoy choosing their own gift item, people are often more interested in experiential gifts such as tickets to concerts, movies, or sporting events than a generic gift card.
 Most of us don’t need another mug or meaningless trinket to put on our desk, but almost everyone appreciates being able to go out to eat at a more upscale restaurant.

 Various types of flex time or comp time (paid time off, flexible hours, working remotely) are also highly desired by more and more employees.
-Since personal time is a valued resource for many of us, being able to take some time off to run errands, exercise, go to doctor’s appointments, or even sleep-in, is typically received gratefully.
+Since personal time is a valued resource for many of us, being able to take some time off to run errands, exercise, go to doctor’s appointments, sleep-in, or have time to shop for Christmas gifts is typically received gratefully.

 Offer employee gifts with good intentions